knulli-cfw/knulli.org/docs/configure/rgb-leds.md

 # :material-lightbulb-on-outline: RGB LEDs

 KNULLI supports the RGB LEDs of certain devices out of the box (e.g., the RG40XX H/V devices by Anbernic).
 By default, the RGB LEDs will light in a shade of green that goes well with our KNULLI logo.
-However, you can, of course, change the **default mode** of your RGB LEDs anyway you like!
+However, you can, of course, customize your RGB LEDs anyway you like!

-Additionally to the customizable **default mode**, the RGB LEDs will inform you about your **battery status** while the device is turned on.
-Currently, Knulli has three supported **battery modes**:

-* While the battery is **charging**, the RGB LEDs will **blink slowly** in **default green** until the battery is completely charged.
-When completely charged, the RGB LEDs will return to the default mode.
-* While the battery is **low (20% or below)**, the RGB LEDs will **blink slowly** in **yellow**.
-* While the battery is **very low (5% or below)**, the RGB LEDs will **blink slowly** in **red**.

-Finally, if you are hunting for **RetroAchievements**, the RGB LEDs will honor every achievement notification with a short rainbow swirl.
+Additionally, your RGB LEDs can be configured to indicate low battery and/or battery charging and even play an animation when earning a retro achievement.

 ## Setting up RGB LEDs

-If the RGB LEDs of your device are supported by KNULLI, you will find the *RGB Settings* tool in the *Tools* section of your KNULLI device.
-In this menu, you can set up the RGB LEDs according to your preferences.
+If your device has RGB LEDs and the RGB LEDs are supported by your version of KNULLI, you will find the *RGB LED Settings* in the *Device Settings* menu.

-!!! info "(Re-)starting the RGB LED service"

-    If your LED cannot be turned on from the *RGB Settings* menu, chances are that the `ANALOG_STICK_LED` service is not running.
-To launch that service, press the ++"Start"++ button on the home screen to bring up the main menu, head to *System Settings*, then head to *Services*.
-In the *Services* menu, turn **on** `ANALOG_STICK_LED`.

-### Modes

-With this setting, you can set up the **default mode** of your RGB LEDs.
-Depending on your device, you will find a variety of *Modes* to choose from, such as *Static* (meaning a constant display of your color of choice) or *Breathing* (meaning the LEDs fading on and off), or *Rainbow* modes where you get random colors changing automatically.
-By setting *Mode* to *Off*, you disable the **default mode**.
-This will turn the LEDs off most of the time, however, they can still be used for battery indication and RetroAchievement indication as explained further below.

-### Transition speed

-Transition speed only applieds to automatic modes such as *Single Rainbow* and *Multi Rainbow*.
-Other modes might not be influenced by this value at all.
+* Press ++"Start"++ to bring up the main menu
+* Go to *Device Settings*
+* Go to *RGB LED Settings*

+The options you will find in this menu depend on your device and your KNULLI version.

+### Regular mode and color

+This section has the options for the **regular** RGB behavior.
+The settings apply when your device is **not** in low battery mode or charging.

+* **Mode** sets the type of animation your RGB LEDs display most of the time.
+The available options depend on your device.
+    * *Off* will turn the RGB LEDs off unless you are in low battery mode or charging or you earned a retro achievement.
+    * *Static* is the default setting and shows just constant light in a single color
+    * *Breathing (fast)* fades the RGB LEDs on and off at a fast speed
+    * *Breathing (medium)* fades the RGB LEDs on and off at a medium speed
+    * *Breathing (slow)* fades the RGB LEDs on and off at a slow speed
+    * *Single Rainbow* fades from one random color to the next, creating a constant single-color rainbow animation
+    * *Multi Rainbow* creates a "moving" rainbow effect
+* **Brightness** sets the *relative* brightness of the RGB LEDs.
+The higher the value, the brighter the RGB LEDs.
+If *Adaptive Brightess* is turned *off*, 100% brightness corresponds to highest possible brightness of the RGB LEDs.
+If *adaptive brightness* is turned *on*, 100% brightness corresponds to 100% of the current *screen brightness*.
+* **Adaptive Brightness** automatically adjusts LED brightness when screen brightness is increased/lowered.
+Can be turned *on* and *off*.
+* **Speed** adjusts the animation speed for some animations. **Does not apply to all LED modes!**
+* **Red** adjusts the amount of red in your RGB color.
+* **Green** adjusts the amount of green in your RGB color.
+* **Blue** adjusts the amount of blue in your RGB color.
+* **Restore Default Colors** restores the default KNULLI green.

 !!! warning "Epilepsy warning"

-    On some devices like the RG40XX H, the speed range starts at 0 and ends at 255.
-However, you will already get a pretty fast lightshow at values of 50 or so.
-Please treat this setting carefully if you or any person who might handle the device has been diagnosed with epilepsy.
-This level of fast-flickering light may cause seizures!
+    Please be careful with the **speed** setting if you or any person who might handle the device has been diagnosed with photosensitive epilepsy.
+Keep in mind that fast-flickering lights may cause seizures!

-### Brightness
+### Battery Charge Indication

-Brightness sets the LED brightness value.
-Be aware that brightness automatically lowers and increases with screen brightness.
-Find a brightness value which works comfortable for you on any screen brightness you might be using.

-### Color selection

-With this setting, you can set up the color for single-color modes such as *Static* or *Breathing*.

-### Low battery mode

-The *Low Battery Mode* setting determines at which battery charge percentage the RGB LEDs should start to give you a low battery warning.
-By setting this value to *0*, you will **turn it off** entirely.
-The default value for the *Low Battery Mode* is *20%*.

-### Charging mode

-If you do not want the RGB LEDs to indicate if the battery is charging, you can use this setting to turn off the charging indication.

-### Retroachievements mode

-If you do not want the RGB LEDs to give you a rainbow swirl when you earn a RetroAchievement, you can use this setting to turn off the RetroAchievements mode.
+This section allows to configure your RGB LEDs for battery indication.

+* **Low Battery Threshold** sets the threshold for low battery indication.
+If the battery charge is below the given threshold, the RGB LEDs will switch to low-battery indication mode.
+If the threshold is set to 0, low battery indication will be disabled.
+    * While the battery is very low (5% or below), the RGB LEDs will blink slowly in red.
+    * While the battery is low (below threshold but above 5%), the RGB LEDs will blink slowly in yellow.
+* **Battery Charging** will make the RGB LEDs blink slowly in default green while the battery is charging.
+Can be turned *on* and *off*.